10 Delicious, Anti-Inflammatory Drinks That Don’t Require Barista Training to Make

 So, what is inflammation?
 First, it's helpful to note that inflammation isn't necessarily a bad thing—it's part of the body's natural way of fighting infection, illness, and injuries.
 That said, chronic inflammation can cause major issues.
 Thankfully, some foods are especially effective at fighting off inflammation and protecting the body from its damaging effects.
 That said, Dr. Gundry notes that eating these anti-inflammatory foods or making an anti-inflammatory drink with them “is like fighting a forest fire with a garden hose.”
 Still, drinking anti-inflammatory drinks is a great place to start.

-While the photos posted on Instagram may make you think otherwise, you actually don’t have to have next-level barista skills to make a healthy elixir that will benefit your body with every sip.
-All 10 of the anti-inflammatory drinks rounded up here are pretty simple to make—and you don’t need any fancy equipment (other than a blender) either.
-Whether you like your drinks hot or iced, blended or smooth, savory or sweet, there’s something for you on this list.
+And while the photos posted on Instagram may make you think otherwise, you actually don't have to have next-level barista skills to make a healthy elixir that will benefit your body with every sip.
+All 10 of the anti-inflammatory drinks listed here are pretty simple to make—and you don't need any fancy equipment (other than a blender) either.
+Whether you like your drinks hot or iced, blended or smooth, savory or sweet, there's something for you on this list.